 The Moral Panic Over AI's Carbon Footprint

 Most of it is wrong.
-Not harmlessly wrong in the way that myths usually are, but directionally wrong in a way that distorts where genuine concern should be directed.
-The numbers tell a more nuanced story, and one that looks very different when you account for what AI replaces rather than simply what it consumes.
+Not harmlessly wrong in the way that myths usually are, but wrong in ways that redirect genuine concern to the wrong targets.

 What Your AI Session Actually Costs